Plutarch: Philosophy

 Plutarch was a Platonist, but was open to the influence of the Peripatetics, and in some details even to Stoicism despite his criticism of their principles.
 He rejected only Epicureanism absolutely.
 He attached little importance to theoretical questions and doubted the possibility of ever solving them.
 He was more interested in moral and religious questions.

 In opposition to Stoic materialism and Epicurean atheism he cherished a pure idea of God that was more in accordance with Plato.
 He adopted a second principle (Dyad) in order to explain the phenomenal world.
 This principle he sought, however, not in any indeterminate matter but in the evil world-soul which has from the beginning been bound up with matter, but in the creation was filled with reason and arranged by it.
 Thus it was transformed into the divine soul of the world, but continued to operate as the source of all evil.
 He elevated God above the finite world, and thus daemons became for him agents of God's influence on the world.
 He strongly defends freedom of the will, and the immortality of the soul.

 Platonic-Peripatetic ethics were upheld by Plutarch against the opposing theories of the Stoics and Epicureans.
-The most characteristic feature of Plutarch's ethics is, however, its close connection with religion.
+The most characteristic feature of Plutarch's ethics is its close connection with religion.
 However pure Plutarch's idea of God is, and however vivid his description of the vice and corruption which superstition causes, his warm religious feelings and his distrust of human powers of knowledge led him to believe that God comes to our aid by direct revelations, which we perceive the more clearly the more completely that we refrain in "enthusiasm" from all action; this made it possible for him to justify popular belief in divination in the way which had long been usual among the Stoics.

 His attitude to popular religion was similar.
 The gods of different peoples are merely different names for one and the same divine Being and the powers that serve it.
 The myths contain philosophical truths which can be interpreted allegorically.
-Thus Plutarch sought to combine the philosophical and religious conception of things and to remain as close as possible to tradition.
+Thus, Plutarch sought to combine the philosophical and religious conception of things and to remain as close as possible to tradition.
 Plutarch was the teacher of Favorinus.